Although the world is full of suffering, it is full also of the overcoming of it.

 We believe that a combination of genetics, lifestyle patterns, and previous traumas contributes to conditions of acute and chronic pain.
 For example, a patient will seek treatment for a stiff neck and sore back.
 Based on the patient’s description of pain, his or her suspicion of its source, and a thorough examination, our doctor will identify the origin of the pain and make a tissue diagnosis.
 He will explain how different musculoskeletal habits—movement, posture, positioning—or even biochemical or emotional factors may cause the pain.
 After treatment, he will recommend exercises and stretches, also changes in nutrition and lifestyle habits, to ease and eliminate pain and optimize the patient’s well-being.

-Dr. Tribble employs a variety of techniques for treatment and healing, based on his roots in chiropractic, applied kinesiology, reflexology, and Oriental and natural medicine.
+Patrick Tribble employs a variety of techniques for treatment and healing, based on his roots in chiropractic, applied kinesiology, reflexology, and Oriental and natural medicine.
 Our physical therapies include electrical stimulation, ultrasound, and the application of cold and heat (diathermy or moist heat packs).
 They also include bodywork, involving tissue massage—light to deep pressure—and manipulative joint therapies.

 Specific Therapeutic Methods